trailheadlabs/outerspatial-map-library/README.md

 This library is under active development, so please help test and [report issues](https://github.com/trailheadlabs/outerspatial.js/issues).

-## OuterSpatial Builder
+## OuterSpatial Map Builder

-You may also want to take a look at [OuterSpatial Builder](https://github.com/trailheadlabs/outerspatial-builder).
+You may also want to take a look at [OuterSpatial Map Builder](https://github.com/trailheadlabs/outerspatial-map-builder).
 It's a graphical interface that walks through the process of building a map with OuterSpatial.js, step-by-step.

 ## Thanks